t9md/atom-vim-mode-plus/README.md

 ## Keymap

-vim-mode-plus have many advanced, experimental feature but most of it is not set keymap by default.
+vim-mode-plus have many advanced, experimental feature but most of it have no default keymap.
-If you want to use full power of vim-mode-plus, see and experiment each keymap, command by yourself.
+If you want to use full power of vim-mode-plus, see and experiment each keymap, command in following links.

 - [Commands](https://github.com/t9md/atom-vim-mode-plus/wiki/Commands) summary of vmp's commands with keymap.
 - [default keymaps](https://github.com/t9md/atom-vim-mode-plus/blob/master/keymaps/vim-mode-plus.cson)